Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class2/README.md

 ```

-***If you are working on gitbash and curl doesn't work, then you can download from the Canvas website***
+***If you are working on gitbash and curl doesn't work, then you can download the fasta files from Canvas website [here](https://umich.instructure.com/courses/585715/pages/02-working-with-files-from-the-shell)***

 - To enable quick file transfers these genome assemblies came in compressed format.
 So, we will use the 'gzip' command with the '-d' flag to decompress the  compressed fasta files.
 One option is to run the command three times (once for each file), but as a shortcut we are going to use '\*', which is called the wildcard character.
 Here we are using '\*' to tell Unix  to apply our gzip command to all files ending in '.fna.gz'.